Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 ##### Patent Retaliation
 GPLv3 states that every recipient is given the patent license necessary to exercise _all rights_ provided by the license [6].
 Additionally, you may not impose any restrictions on the rights granted by the license, and if you violate the license your rights provided by the license are terminated [7].
-The later is often referred to as a _patent retaliation clause_, since if you sue for patent infringement you get penalized [8] - you lose all rights under the license including any patents granted.
+The latter is often referred to as a _patent retaliation clause_, since if you sue for patent infringement you get penalized [8] - you lose all rights under the license including any patents granted.

 ## Question: Who can get Sued for Infringement

 Question, if an open source project infringes on a patent who is liable?
-Does the explicit patent clauses of GPLv3 and Apache make a difference here?
+As I understand anyone could in theory be sued [9].

-This I don't know, as I understand anyone could _in theory_ be sued [7].
+But does the explicit patent clauses of GPLv3, Apache, etc. make a difference here?

 Reading GPLv3, the only mention I can find is _"If you convey a covered work, knowingly relying on a patent license"_, which is a special case.

 ## Footnotes